Chica and Jo Chica and Jo

 With these side pieces in place, our ball carrier is now restricted to the difficult part of the game board.
 Perfect!

-Pre-drill and attach two small eye hooks to the top corners of your frame.
+Pre-drill and attach two small eye hooks to the top corners of your ball carrier.

 Then tie one string to each eye hook.
 While you're at it, find some small rings to use for the other end of the string.
 You'll need four rings that are at least big enough to stick a finger through.
 I used 1" binder rings.